 Annually, Stonehill College awards grants to individuals or groups of faculty members for Research, Writing and Artistic Production and Seminar/Institute Support.
+See Appendix A for more information.
 These grants are competitive in nature.
 (See Appendix A for details.)
 Applications for externally funded grants and/or contracts must be submitted through the Office of Academic Development, for more information see Chapter 4.